arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![New member invitation](assets/new-member-invitation.png "New member invitation")

 Type the email addresses of all your team and define which role they will cover in your Space based on the available options.
 Click on **Invite**.
 The users you added will get the invitation by email with a link to join your Shared Space.
 You are now ready to start working all together on your Arduino Cloud projects.

-### Device Managament
+## Device Managament

-The Arduino Cloud for Business allows for device management with over-the-air updates, secure provisioning to connect boards leveraging their secure element, and easy verification of their status (connected, not connected) and maintenance.
+The Arduino Cloud for Business allows for device management with Over-The-Air updates, secure provisioning to connect boards leveraging their secure element, and easy verification of their status (connected, not connected) and maintenance.

-#### Compatible Hardware
+### Compatible Hardware

 The Arduino Cloud for Business is compatible with multiple Arduino boards or devices based on the ESP32 / ESP8266 microcontrollers.
-The Arduino Cloud currently supports device connected via Wi-Fi, Ethernet, LoRaWAN® (via The Things Network) and cellular connectivity.
+The Arduino Cloud currently supports devices connected via Wi-Fi, Ethernet, LoRaWAN® (via The Things Network) and cellular connectivity.

 In order to check the full list of compatible Hardware, have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).

-#### Device Provisioning
+### Device Provisioning

-Arduino Cloud allows you to securely provision your devices with two different tools:
+Arduino Cloud allows you to securely provision your devices through two different tools:
 * **Arduino IoT Cloud.** Arduino IoT Cloud is an App integrated into your Arduino Cloud Space, guaranteeing a simple and straightforward provisioning of Arduino or other Cloud-compatible devices.
 It is provided with a dedicated User Interface which will guide you step-by-step during the onboarding process.
 This is the right choice in case you need to provision few devices or you are not an advanced user.
 * **Arduino Cloud CLI.** As explained in [this section](#arduino-cloud-cli), Arduino has developed a command line tool enabling the access of all Arduino IoT Cloud features from a terminal window.
 Arduino Cloud CLI is the right choice when you need to provision multiple devices at the same time and you are an advanced user.

-##### Device Provisioning With Arduino IoT Cloud
+#### Device Provisioning With Arduino IoT Cloud
-If your device is compatible with Arduino Cloud, you can start provisioning it into your Shared Space by connecting it to your computer through USB cable.
+If your device is compatible with Arduino Cloud, you can start provisioning it into your Shared Space by connecting it to your computer through a USB cable.

 In addition, Arduino IoT Cloud requires your computer to have the [Arduino Agent installed](https://create.arduino.cc/getting-started/plugin/welcome).

-When you are all set-up correctly, you can click on Arduino IoT Cloud button in your Shared Space.
+When you are all set-up correctly, you can click on **Arduino IoT Cloud** button in your Shared Space.

 ![Arduino IoT Cloud button](assets/iot-cloud-button.png "Arduino IoT Cloud button")

-Go to the **Devices** tab, click on **ADD** and decide which type of device you would like to onboard.
+Go to the **Devices** tab, click on **Add** and decide which type of device you would like to onboard.
 In this case, a Portenta H7 board will be used.

 ![Device selection](assets/device-onboarding.png "Device selection")

 The agent will start looking for your board.
 When your board has been found, the following screen will appear.
-Click on **Continue**.
+Click on **Configure**.

 ![Device configuration during provisioning](assets/portenta-found.png "Device configuration during provisioning")